fletchjp/CANCMDDC2/README.md

 It requires the installation of a number of Arduino libraries and I need to explain that.

+Users will need to decide what events to build into the code.
+There is a need for a document to describe that.

 ## Design

 CANCMDDC follows the design of the earlier versions built by Dave Radcliffe and others.
 The purpose is to drive a number of DC powered track sections using CANCAB or JMRI cabs in the same way as can be done for DCC.
 The sections are numbered in a series and controlled in the same way that a loco would be in DCC.
 These numbers are allocated in a series e.g 1001, 1002 which can be chosen as part of the configuration.